AhmedYasserIbrahim/Class-Notes/DataScience/Classification.md

 #### 8.2.5 Specificity

-Specificity measures the proportion of actual negatives that are correctly identified.
+Specificity measures the proportion of actual negatives that are correctly identified, also known as the true negative rate (TNR).

 \[
 \text{Specificity} = \frac{TN}{TN + FP}